schnoddelbotz/cloud-vm-docker/README.md

 - coool! can I use this for interactive containers as well? no, not yet, maybe never. you can ssh to vm though.
 - allow alternate VM disk images? custom cloud_init? custom network? labels? svcAccount (or roles to add to default)?
 - have some simple dashboard ('docker ps++') served via http cfn?
+- in theory, even with failed mgmt request, VM should be shut down via `shutdown` command, but service is run as non-root user ...